Joanne Wilson

 Joanne Wilson (born 1961) is an American businesswoman and angel investor.
-She is best known for backing female-founded companies.
+She is known for backing female-founded companies.

 Biography

 Early life and education

 Joanne Wilson was born in 1961.
 Wilson studied at Simmons College in Boston, where she graduated in 1983.
 She met her future husband Fred Wilson while in college and they moved to New York City.

 Career

-Wilson began her career at Macy's, working there for 4 years in the retail apparel department.
-Her first job at Macy's was overseeing a cosmetics department.
-After Macy's she oversaw a company in the garment center, then worked in sales for the startup magazine and events company called Silicon Alley Reporter.
+Wilson began her career at Macy's, working in the retail apparel department for 4 years.
+After Macy's she oversaw a company in the garment industry, then worked in sales for the startup magazine and events company called Silicon Alley Reporter.
 She also chaired the nonprofit MOUSE (Making Opportunities in Upgrading Schools in Education), which focused on technology in inner-city schools.

-Wilson turned to investing in 2007.
+Wilson began investing in 2007.
 She also runs the entrepreneurship blog Gotham Gal.
 Through her investment fund, Gotham Gal Ventures, Wilson and her husband fund startups.

-In 2010, together with Nancy Hechinger from the New York University she co-founded and co-chaired an annual Women Entrepreneurs Festival.
+In 2010, together with Nancy Hechinger from New York University she co-founded and co-chaired an annual Women Entrepreneurs Festival.

 From 2010 to 2015, she chaired the board of Hot Bread Kitchen, a nonprofit that promotes and trains female and minority bakers.
 She also was the first co-Chair of Path Forward, a non-profit, established in 2018 with a mission to get people back to work after they’ve taken time off for caregiving.

-Since 2009, Wilson is involved in real estate development in New York City.
+Since 2009, Wilson has been involved in real estate development in New York City.